j9ac9k/fbs-slides/slides.md

 . . .

-but it's tricky....
+but it's tricky...

 ## The fbs library

-* with fbs, we can create native installers (screenshot of windows installer, linux installer, macOS dmg)
+* with fbs, we can create native installers
-* have executables to run to start without command line usage
+* generate executables can be launched like any other application you install
-* has awesome `fbs startproject` command to create a bare minimum example that you can incorporate/modify for your project
+* has awesome `fbs startproject` command to create a bare minimum example that you can modify for your project

 ## fbs does have requirements...

 ::: incremental

-* application needs to be a PyQt5/PySide2 application
+* needs to be a `PyQt5`/`PySide2` application
 * project must have specific directory structure
-* build.json to define project criteria
+* `base.json` to define project parameters
-* requirements/base.txt
+* `requirements/base.txt`
   * in my CI process I just run

      ```